Janik-Haag/NixOS-DNS/docs/book/usage.md

 You probably want to add some more information, to do so you can use the extraConfiguration key in the dnsConfig.
 Please take a look at [the example](https://github.com/Janik-Haag/nixos-dns/tree/main/example/dns.nix) for usage information.

-All the hosts in `nixosConfigurations` and `extraConfig` get merged and nothing get's overwritten.
+All the hosts in `nixosConfigurations` and `extraConfig` get merged and nothing gets overwritten.
-So if you define multiple domains with the same records all the record data get's merged.
+So if you define multiple domains with the same records all the record data gets merged.

 ## octodns